 Intellectually rigorous with exceptional training and generous starting salaries, investment management is a sought after career route by many a bright graduate.

 Getting into investment management

 As a graduate, you’ll start your career in investment management as an investment analyst.
 Over two to four years, you’ll gain more responsibility for devising, recommending and selecting investment strategies, until you reach a stage where you have full responsibility for managing an investment portfolio or investment fund.

 Because it’s a popular industry, you should look to gain as much experience as possible while at university.
 Aim to get an internship in the summer before your final year.

 If you’re looking for a more flexible career, you can strike out on your own.
 After gaining a few years of experience and some contacts in the industry, you could go freelance as an investment adviser or wealth manager.

 On the lookout for graduate jobs in finance and banking?
-Browse the latest asset & investment management graduate schemes that you can apply for today.
+Browse graduate jobs in asset & investment management.
+Apply today!